for-loop9/vlither/README.md

 # Vlither
 ## A Desktop Client for Slither.io

 Vlither is a client for [Slither.io](https://slither.io) which can run outside the browser.
 It is written in C and uses Vulkan for rendering all the graphics, thus providing better CPU/GPU utilization and faster rendering.
 A lot of the game-play code is a word-for-word C translation of the original JavaScript client (protocol version 14).
-I have tested it on Windows (AMD and Intel) and Ubuntu (Intel) with no issues.
+I have tested it on Windows (AMD and Intel) and Ubuntu (Intel).

 ### Running Instructions
 No dependencies are required to run the program.
 If your GPU supports at least Vulkan 1.0, you're good to go.